rocketcamel/ddns-route53/README.md

 ## Features

 - Automatically detects your current public IP address
-- Updates Route53 DNS A record to point to your current IP
+- Updates a Route53 DNS A record to point to your current IP
 - Simple configuration with the `setup` command
 - Installs a systemd service on supported machines for continuous updates